afeld/delivery/slides/slides.md

 1. In your tab with the web page open, hit refresh
 1. Look at the log output in your terminal

 ---

+### What did we do?

+1. Ran a single command
+1. _Fin._

+---

+### What _didn't_ we do?

+- Configure HTTPS
+- Ensure high availability
+- Ensure that operating system packages stay up-to-date
+- Harden the SSH configuration
+- Set up logging
+- ...

+...because _all are done for us_.

+---